iOSonja/swiftui-exercises/README.md

 - Projects – SwiftUI apps that are combinations of tutorial-based MVP:s and improvements made by me
 - Challenges – Apps I've build from scratch

-_Note: Some of the apps are currently not visible as I'm redoing the course after 1,5 years of hiatus and have moved old app versions elsewhere._

 ## Progress Tracking

 #### Checkpoints